 - Talking Books and Newspapers – we can arrange for these to be delivered to you

 - Loan of Equipment – certain items of equipment can be loaned free of charge, e.g. Specialist daily living equipment; Radio/Cassette/CD players

 - Financial Benefits – we can advise you about relevant benefits, and how to apply.
 The R.N.I.B.
-(Royal National Institute of Blind People) work in partnership with Ceredigion Social Services to provide a welfare benefits service to blind and partially sighted people in Ceredigion
+(Royal National Institute of Blind People) also have a national helpline that can provide advice - Telephone 0303 1239999

 - Registering as Sight Impaired and Severely Sight Impaired – If you have not been registered as Partially Sighted or Blind, but you are worried about your sight, you should discuss this with your eye Specialist or GP

-We have an Independent Living Centre based in the middle of the county (Felinfach), containing a Sensory Resource Centre where there is a display of a wide range of helpful equipment for sight and hearing loss.
+We have an Independent Living Centre based in the middle of the county (Felinfach), containing a Sensory Resource Centre where there is a display of a wide range of helpful equipment for sight.
 The Centre is used to provide training in the use of this equipment and as a base for any rehabilitation services and advice and training for anyone involved with visual impaired people either personally or professionally.

-To arrange an appointment at the Sensory Resource Centre, please contact the Single Point of Access, Social Services on 01545 574000.
+To arrange an appointment at the Sensory Resource Centre, please contact Porth Gofal on 01545 574000.